Comprehensive Guide on HTML Injection

 Reflected HTML

-The reflected HTML also known as Non-Persistence” is occurred when the web application responds immediately on user’s input without validating what the user entered, this can lead an attacker to inject browser executable code inside the single HTML response.
-It is termed “non-persistent” as the malicious script does not get stored inside the webserver, thus the attacker needs to send the malicious link through phishing to trap the user.
+The web application immediately responds to the user’s input without validating what the user entered.
+Which results in the occurrence of reflected HTML, also known as “Non-Persistence.”
+An attacker can inject browser executable code inside the single HTML response.
+Security experts term it “non-persistent” because the webserver does not store the malicious script.
+Thus, the attacker needs to send the malicious link through phishing to trap the user.

-Reflected HTML vulnerability can be easily found in website’s search engines: here the attacker writes up some arbitrary HTML code in the search textbox and, if the website is vulnerable, the result page will return as in response to these HTML entities.
+Attackers can easily find reflected HTML vulnerabilities in website search engines: here they write some arbitrary HTML code in the search textbox and, if the website is vulnerable, the result page will return in response to these HTML entities.

 Reflect HTML is basically of three types:

-Before making our hands wet by exploiting the Reflected HTML labs, let us recall that – with the GET method, we request data from a specific source whereas the POST method is used to send data to a server in order to create/update a resource.
+Before making our hands wet by exploiting the Reflected HTML labs.
+Let us recall that – with the GET method, we request data from a specific source whereas we use the POST method to send data to a server in order to create/update a resource.

 Reflected HTML GET